joshcough/fp-practice/README.md

 * `functions.HOF`       - Contains let and first class functions
 * `memory.Memory`       - Contains statement blocks and memory, with get and set expressions

+However, each language is completely self-contained, so you could pick any of the languages to implement first.
+This is especially true if you are experienced and want to move right to more advanced languages.

 ## FirstLang

 FirstLang is the simplest language you will ever write.